-On December 29, Elazar, asked to meet with Dayan to express his dissatisfaction with Tal and suggest he be replaced.
-On December 31, Elazar reported to Dayan that Tal had pulled back from his position on the open-fire policy “as if he had heard us talking.”
-Dayan reiterated to Elazar that the Egyptians mustn’t be led into thinking that Israel was worried about escalation, because that might undermine the Geneva talks.
-Other disagreements came to light on January 11, 1974.
-Dayan called Tal after hearing that the Egyptians had been shooting and wanted to know why supplies to the Third Army had not been cut off.
-Tal answered that he wanted to receive a written order from the General Staff to that effect.
-This lit Dayan’s fuse: “I, Moshe Dayan, Minister of Defense, am telling you, Talik, Commander of the Southern Command!
+On December 29, Elazar, dissatisfied with Tal, suggested replacing him.
+Two days later, Elazar told Dayan that Tal had softened his position on the open-fire policy “as if he had heard us talking.”
+Dayan maintained that the Geneva talks could be undermined if Egypt thought Israel feared escalation.
+Further disagreements surfaced on January 11, 1974.
+Dayan, having learned of continued Egyptian fighting, confronted Tal for not cutting supplies to the Third Army.
+Tal’s insistence on a written order infuriated Dayan: “I, Moshe Dayan, Minister of Defense, am telling you, Talik, Commander of the Southern Command!
 What do I have to do [to get your cooperation]?
 [Get you] a wax seal?!”
-This may have been the proverbial straw that broke the camel’s back, even though the impetus for Tal’s dismissal was Elazar’s.
+This may have been the proverbial straw that broke the camel’s back.

-On January 16, 1974, Maj.
-Gen. Tal was replaced by Maj.
-Gen. Adan, who was considered one of the most honest and well-respected officers in the IDF.
-As commander of a division on the southern front, Adan criticized Tal’s policy of restraint in the face of Egyptian provocations.
-He felt that the ban on responding to Egyptian fire was only encouraging the enemy to escalate its aggression.
-“Tal,” Adan wrote, started to see himself “as a guardian of the peace,” and therefore “it is my assessment that our military activity dropped to its lowest nadir under his command.”
-Adan claimed that after the Six-Day War, he had noticed a change in Tal: he had become less aggressive, more passive, and more supportive of a defensive posture.
-This had been true, said Adan, during the Yom Kippur War, too.
-On October 18, after the IDF crossed the canal, Tal felt that Israel should strive for a ceasefire.
-Adan further said that Tal was one of the people responsible for the poor execution of Operation Dovecote (it is worth noting that Tal had opposed it and offered a different plan) and added that he consistently disagreed with Elazar’s decisions during the war.
-According to Adan, these differences of opinion weighed heavily on Elazar.
+On January 16, 1974, Elazar replaced Tal with Maj.
+Gen. Adan, considered one of the IDF’s most honest and well-respected officers, and a critic of Tal’s policy of restraint.
+Adan harshly criticized Tal, writing that, “it is my assessment that our military activity dropped to its lowest nadir under his command.”
+Disagreeing with Tal’s defensive posture and insistence on an early ceasefire, Adan also blamed Tal for the poor execution of Operation Dovecote and for continuously opposing Elazar’s decisions, which deeply disturbed Elazar.

 Ceasefire with Syria

 Throughout this time, Israel was fighting a war of attrition with Syria.
-Dayan assumed a cautious stance.
-He allowed firing in response to enemy fire, but barred assaults across the lines.
-He felt that, on this front, no potential achievement was worth the risk to human life.
-The pressure on the Syrian regime, said Dayan, would be exerted by border-zone inhabitants fleeing the shelling and becoming internal refugees.
-Throughout the negotiations, Syria demanded that the IDF retreat from all of the Golan Heights, but gradually moderated its position.
-Israel was at an artillery disadvantage compared to Syria, and using the IAF would have meant more escalation.
-When on April 15, 1974, Dayan actually wanted escalation, he authorized the use of the air force “to f--k the Syrians but good.”
+Dayan’s position was cautious, barring assaults across the lines, convinced that no potential achievement was worth the risk to human life.
+He believed that Syrians fleeing the border shelling and becoming internal refugees would sufficiently pressure the Syrians.
+Syrians insistence on an IDF retreat from all of the Golan Heights gradually moderated.
+With Syria having greater artillery power, using the IAF would have escalated the conflict.
+Finally wanting escalation on April 15, Dayan ordered the IAF “to f--k the Syrians but good.”